 Skip to content

-Generally, the following few methods of code organization are recommended:
+Generally, the following code organization methods are recommended:

-• Create separate script collections for business processing scripts based on industry, project, or organization, such as: eShop, IoT, monitor, sales, marketing
+• Create separate Script Sets for business processing scripts by industry, project, or organization, such as: eShop, IoT, monitor, sales, marketing, etc.

-• When there's too much code, divide scripts based on usage frequency into low-frequency and high-frequency scripts, such as prediction, advanced_prediction
+• When the code volume is large, divide scripts into low-frequency and high-frequency usage, such as prediction, advanced_prediction.

-Scripts can be divided into different scripts or collections based on functionality and purpose, and code located in different scripts can call each other.
-To call a function from another script, simply import the corresponding script.
+Scripts can be divided into different Scripts or Script Sets based on functionality and usage, and code in different Scripts can call each other.
+To call a function from another Script, simply import the corresponding Script.

 Python